Queens of Crime Fiction: A Century of Female Mastery

 Impact and Legacy

-Rendell received numerous awards, including the Gold Dagger and the Edgar Award.
-Her influence extends beyond crime fiction, with her novels having been adapted into successful television series and films.
+She earned several prestigious awards, including the Gold Dagger and the Edgar Award.
+Rendell’s influence also goes beyond books, with many of her novels successfully adapted into popular television series and films.

 7. Tana French